 Pocket chambers (pencil dosimeters) were used at Ames Laboratory at various times, possibly as early as 1942, through 1952 when film badge service was begun.
 However, the records of pocket chamber results that were found apply only to a brief period in February 1949 and only for a few individuals (Voss 1949).
-Thus, it is only possible to estimate any external doses before 1953.
-The
+Thus, it is only possible to estimate external doses before 1953.
+External doses at Ames Laboratory before 1953 can be estimated using two recent documents (Battelle 2006a,b).
+This method is discussed in Section 6.3.1.